mzac/gitlab-icinga2-ci-cd/README.md

 * Instructions here too: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2

-At this point we need to generate some SSH keys so that the Docker instance that will push the config to the Icinga2 server can communicate with your production Icinga2 server.
+At this point we need to generate some SSH keys so that the Docker instance that will run in the Gitlab runner can push the config to the Icinga2 server.

-Drop to a linux cli and execute the following making sure to specify the file '/tmp/gitlab-icinga2-ssh' where we want the keys we generate to be stored
+Drop to a linux cli and execute the following making sure to specify the file '/tmp/gitlab-icinga2-ssh' where we want the keys we generate to be generated.

 ```
 root@localhost:~# ssh-keygen